Service and Assistance Animals

 You must first register with Disability Services (DS) in order for DS to determine your eligibility for this accommodation.
 Refer to the Registration Page for further information.

-Columbia University recognizes the importance of Service and Assistance Animals to some individuals with disabilities, and has established a policy regarding these animals (including service animals in training) on campus.
-For the full text of this policy, including regulations on care of, treatment of, and personal responsibilities related to a Service or Assistance Animal on campus, please refer to the Service and Assistance Animal Policy.
+Columbia University recognizes the importance of Service and Assistance Animals to some individuals with disabilities, and has established guidelines regarding these animals (including service animals in training) on campus.
+For the full text of these guidelines, including regulations on care of, treatment of, and personal responsibilities related to a Service or Assistance Animal on campus, please refer to the Service and Assistance Animal Guidelines.

 A Service Animal is a dog (or in some circumstances a miniature horse) that has been individually trained to do work or perform tasks for the benefit of an individual with a disability.
 Columbia University generally allows service animals in its buildings, classrooms, residence halls, meeting spaces, dining areas, recreation facilities, activities and events when the animal is accompanied by the individual approved for this accommodation through DS.